Prof. Sally S. Cohen receives 2019 Lois Capps Policy Luminary Award

-Since joining NYU Meyers in 2015, she has continued her mission to prepare a new generation of nurses to meet the nation’s increasingly complex health policy needs.
+Since joining NYU Meyers as faculty in 2015, she has continued her mission to prepare a new generation of nurses to meet the nation’s increasingly complex health policy needs.
 This includes her commitment to advancing state and national policies on healthcare coverage, bullying prevention, and children’s rights.

 “Being at NYU Meyers has given me new opportunities to collaborate with faculty across the university who share my commitment to improving policies for children,” said Cohen.

 Cohen was also selected for her role in elevating the image of nursing in the national policy arena, including as editor-in-chief of Policy, Politics & Nursing Practice.
 There, she helps create a vibrant forum for nurses and others from around the world to share ideas and analyses of policies and political activities that affect nursing practice in all venues of care.

 “Policy scholarship requires an appreciation of how politics affect policy outcomes.
 The most exciting aspect of this work is when nurse scholars harness their practice expertise to analyze politics and influence evidence-based policies,” said Cohen.